How does nitrogen pollution harm Buzzards Bay?

 Unlike traditional septic systems, wastewater treatment plants can treat sewage to remove nitrogen.
 However, they don’t eliminate all the nitrogen – and many municipal plants don’t remove nearly as much as they could.
 That nitrogen gets emptied into our local waterways, where it becomes pollution.

 In certain parts of the Bay, wastewater treatment plants are a large source of nitrogen pollution.
-For example, the Fairhaven treatment plant discharges to inner New Bedford Harbor, where nitrogen pollution gets trapped inside the hurricane barrier.
-And at the Marion Wastewater Treatment Plant, 20 acres of unlined sewage lagoons leak nitrogen directly into the ground.
+For example, the Fairhaven treatment plant has historically discharged to inner New Bedford Harbor, where nitrogen pollution gets trapped inside the hurricane barrier.
+And at the Marion Wastewater Treatment Plant, 20 acres of unlined sewage lagoons leaked nitrogen directly into the ground for nearly 50 years.

 More Sources of Nitrogen Pollution